speakeztech/mlir-tutorial/docs/tutorials/04-using-tablegen.md

 When Jeremy Kun wrote about TableGen, he opened with this disarming confession: he's not clever enough to correctly implement all the required methods for MLIR passes from memory.
 He forgets which virtual methods need overriding.
 He misspells function names.
 He gets parameter types wrong.

-This isn't weakness—it's **honesty about how humans actually work**.
+This isn't weakness, it's **honesty about how humans actually work**.

 And it leads to a crucial realization: if you're going to forget things anyway, you might as well have a tool generate the boilerplate for you.
 That tool, in MLIR, is **TableGen**.

 But here's where things get interesting (and where I initially stumbled): TableGen isn't the magical abstraction layer it first appears to be.
-It's something both simpler and more powerful—a **transparent code generator** that trades "hiding complexity" for "making repetition mechanical".
+It's something both simpler and more powerful, a **transparent code generator** that trades "hiding complexity" for "making repetition mechanical".

 ## 💡 What You'll Learn